fporrmann/storcli-check/README.md

 ## Usage
 The following command-line parameters are optional:
+ - `--keepfiles`: Tell the script to not delete its temporary/log files.
  - `--mailto`: Comma-separated list of emails to send the report to (e.g. `"first1.last1@example.com,first2.other2@example.com"`)
  - `--mailserver`:  The hostname of the SMTP server to use (e.g. "mailhost.example.com")
  - `--force`: Force the script to send the report even if everything's fine (useful for *weekly status*)